The questions most frequently asked about a visit to The Snow Centre, Hemel Hempstead.

 CV-19 - Is The Snow Centre open?

-CV-19 - What activities will be available when The Snow Centre re-opens?
+CV-19 - What activities are available now that The Snow Centre has re-opened?

 Our range of activities available for Summer 2020 can be found here.
 As restrictions are lifted we will add more activities to our range.

 Is it real snow?

 Yes!
 We have a number of snow cannons that are used to make the snow overnight.
 Our technical team make sure that the air temperature on the slope is always below zero to keep the snow in the best possible condition for your sessions.
 Find out more about how we make snow and the weather forecast here.

 Is there an entry fee?

 There is no entry fee to enter the building.
 You can watch friends and family from the warmth of The Lodge Bar and Kitchen.
 All Lesson prices include your slope pass.